fbpx Skip to content

 USDA loans are restricted to your primary residence.
 You can’t get a USDA loan for a vacation home or an investment property and you must show proof that you will be staying in your home.

-Eligibility For a USDA Loan in Georgia
+USDA Eligibility in Georgia

 What are the steps you need to take to secure a USDA loan in Georgia?